abhijithns29/mainproject_blockchain/README.md

 ---

 **Note**: This is a production-ready system designed for real-world government land registry use cases.
-Ensure proper security audits and compliance checks before deployment in production environments.
+Ensure proper security audits and compliance checks before deployment in production environments.# mainn